Amutha37/fullstackopen/part5/bloglist-frontend/README.md

 ### 5.6

 Separate the new blog form into its own component and move all the states that belong the component .

+### 5.7 View blog detail using button control

+### 5.8 Add Likes button to rate the blog likebility.

+### 5.9 Sort the listing of blogs by decending order of likes.